 Although I have never owned a Labrador Retriever, many of my friends and family have Labs.
 So, I am very familiar with this very popular breed.
 These gentle dogs may be the best family pets you will ever have.

 If you want a family dog that is sweet, affectionate, friendly, and seldom aggressive toward other dogs or people, you have no better choice than the trusty Labrador Retriever.
 There is a reason the Lab is the most popular purebred dog breed in the United States and Canada.
 Around the world, the Lab is consistently at the very top among the most popular dog breeds.

-The Labrador Retriever, Labrador, or Lab, is a medium-large breed weighing between 65 to 80 pounds.
-They do like to eat, however, and they can become obese without proper exercise.
-This may be their (and mine, especially that exercise part) main health problem.
+The Labrador Retriever, also known as Lab, or Lab, is a medium-large breed weighing between 65 to 80 pounds.
+However, they do like to eat and can become obese without proper exercise.
+This may be their (and mine, especially that exercise part’s) main health problem.

-The Lab has a thick coat of short water-resistant hair that it sheds throughout the year.
+The Lab has a thick coat of short, water-resistant hair that it sheds throughout the year.
 They come in three colors, black, chocolate, and yellow.
 Some Labs will also have white markings.
-According to The Labrador Retriever Club, some people are trying to sell “silver” Labrador puppies as purebred dogs.
+According to The Labrador Retriever Club, some people try to sell “silver” Labrador puppies as purebred dogs.
 The quote on their website is:

 It is the opinion of the Labrador Retriever Club, Inc., the American Kennel Club Parent Club for the breed, that a “silver” Labrador is not a purebred Labrador retriever.
 The pet-owning public is being duped into believing that animals with this dilute coat color are desirable, purebred, and rare and, therefore, warrant special notoriety or a premium purchase price.